endeavouros-team/.github/profile/README.md

 **if you need direct download go here: Random-mirror:** https://www.endeavour.kamprad.net/mirrormagic [select a mirror randomly and start downloading latest ISO]

-**---> we are still not able to resolve the issue, can take a bit longer.
+**we are still not able to resolve the issue, can take a bit longer.
 Private life went in.**

--- may active till 21/22 July 2025 --
+---> [may active till 21/22 July 2025]

 https://endeavouros.com/